Fractals in rate-induced tipping: General formalism

 \section{General formalism}

 Here we investigate generic R-tipping phenomena following the discrete-time formalism introduced in Ref.~\cite{kiers_rate-induced_2020}.
-The autonomous dynamics is defined by a $\mathbb{C}^0$ (continuous) function $F$ with parameters $\lambda \in \mathbb{R}^m$ that maps points $x\in \Omega$ from and to the phase space $\Omega \subseteq \mathbb{R}^d$ as
+The autonomous dynamics is defined by a $\mathbb{C}^0$ (continuous) function $F$ with parameters $\lambda \in \mathbb{R}^m$ that maps points $x\in \Omega$ from and to the phase-space $\Omega \subseteq \mathbb{R}^d$ as

 where $n \in \mathbb{Z}$ is the discrete time.
 The non-autonomous dynamics is obtained by changing the parameters $\lambda$ in time as

 where $r\ge0$ is the {\it rate} of change of $\lambda$ and $\Lambda(s)=\Lambda(s_n)$ is the protocol specifying the path of parameter change, which we consider a $\mathbb{C}^0$ (continuous) function $\mathbb{R}\mapsto \mathbb{R}^m$.
 We will consider different paths $\Lambda(s)$ such that $\lambda_0=\Lambda(s=0)$ (at $n=0$) and